-IBS Bookmaster is part of a $300M USD company known for its distribution and warehouse management software.
+IPTOR Supply Chain Systems is a $300M USD company known for its distribution and warehouse management software.

-This solution is built around a highly functional and robust book distribution system that also handles non-book products such as CD’s, videos and promotional material.
+Their solution for book publishers is built around a highly functional and robust book distribution system that also handles non-book products such as CD’s, videos and promotional material.
 It caters for the requirements of trade, academic, niche and subscriptions-based publishers and distributors.
-Bookmaster provides industry-specific features such as returns management, substitute ISBNs, title restrictions, new title release, dealing with buying groups and selling directly to academic institutions, and also includes integrated modules developed specifically for the book industry.
+Provides industry-specific features such as returns management, substitute ISBNs, title restrictions, new title release, dealing with buying groups and selling directly to academic institutions.

-Advantage: Best in industry warehouse and distribution management and integrated financial reporting.
+Advantage: Best in industry warehouse and distribution management.
+Fully integrated financial reporting.

 The Klopotek group is the premier international IT solutions and consulting services provider to the publishing industry in Europe.
 Their references include more than 200 educational, academic, scientific and trade publishing houses; 44% of the 50 market leaders in Germany and 25% of the 40 leading international players in publishing work with Klopotek software, including Bertelsmann, Wolters Kluwer, Verlagsgruppe Georg von Holtzbrinck and Springer Science+Business Media GmbH.